 Is at the front of the Church and is proving very popular with the Children and their parents.
 It is available for use during most morning services.
 Please ask any of the Stewards for further information.

-Our evening services start at 18.30 and are usually held at Crownhill Methodist Church unless otherwise stated.
+Our Sunday evening services start at 18.30 and are usually held at Crownhill Methodist Church unless otherwise stated.
 The services are usually a more relaxed style of worship.

 May 25th will be led by Helen Kimberley.